maria-neto/devops-23-24-JPE-1231842/CA2/Part2/README.md

 ### Part 1: Addition of the frontend plugin

-For this part of the assignment, the goal was to add the frontend plugin to the project, which would allow the project to build the frontend code using npm and webpack.
+For this part of the assignment, the goal was to add the frontend plugin to the project, which would allow the project to build the frontend code.

 1. The first step was to add the frontend plugin to the *build.gradle* file.
 ```groovy